libkafe/kafe/README.md

 #### Is Kafe available on Homebrew?

-No, but it is planned.
+Yes, you can install Kafe from [lbikafe tap](https://github.com/libkafe/homebrew-kafe).

 #### Does Kafe have official Docker images with binaries?

 No and it is unlikely there ever will be.
-At this time, Kafe is primarily a CLI tool - having a Docker image for it has as much benefit as having a Docker image for `tail`.
+At this time, Kafe is primarily designed to be used as a CLI tool installed on a local system - having a Docker image for it has as much benefit as having a Docker image for `tail`.
 If you need to have Kafe in Docker for CI or some other use, creating your own image using any of the supported base operating system images should be trivial.